samiitdh/SSL_Project/Instructions.md

 "description" column has
 * type - MEDIUMTEXT
 * Remaining all no changes

+"datetime" column has
+* type - "DATETIME"
+* Remaining all no changes
+* Note: The Date time format in Xampp is "YYYY-MM-DD 29:59:59"

 Second table is "individual", with "unique_id", "name", "roll_no", "password", "role" and "event_array" as columns. \
 \